LearnLib/alex/book/1.2.1/contents/best-practices/README.md

 - If the duration of the test is crucial to you, **do not use any other algorithm than the TTT**, it is the fastest algorithm out there right now.
 - The default settings for the Random Word oracle is ok for models that you expect not to get bigger than 4 to 6 states.
 There is no real rule of thumb here, but if you expect hypotheses bigger that that, adjust the parameters correspondingly.
 - The complete oracle can be used when you can run your tests over night or the weekend, or for a really small alphabet size.
 Same as with the W-Method oracle, since it works similarly.
+- Enabling the membership query cache is preferred.

+## Learning JavaScript enabled applications

+- For the execution of the experiments, don't choose a headless web browser like the HTML Unit Driver.
+Instead, configure ALEX to use either Chrome or Firefox.
+- When modelling symbols for JavaScript heavy websites, e.g. single page applications, make use of the *wait for node* action when interacting with elements of the website.
+This way, Selenium can handle dynamic changes of the DOM better.

 ## Further tips

 - Try to avoid cyclic symbol calls, e.g. do not create a symbol A that calls symbol B that calls symbol A. The algorithm does not prevent cyclic symbol calls and will run forever.
 - Sometimes, you might get an error message while learning that says something like: *expected symbol ok ok failed(1) but got symbol ok failed(2) ok*.
 This error can, in most cases, be reduced to a non deterministic system or a faulty modelling, triggered by a counter that has not been incremented or something like that.
+- If possible, make use of the possibility to define multiple URLs where the target application can be accessed under.
+This way, membership queries can be executed in parallel which saves a lot of time, especially equivalence queries.